bgottschall/reloc/README.md

-# Designing Relocatable Partitions with Vivado Design Suite
+# Reloc - An Open-Sourced Vivado Workflow for Generating Relocatable, Out-Of-Context End-User Configuration Tiles

 * Implement one bitstream and configure it in different FPGA locations
 * Combining Isolation Design Flow and Partial Reconfiguration